Loading...

 In this final task, I'd like you to explore the characterization of Floella.

-So your first mind map is going to contain what Floella's like in chapters one and chapter four and your second mind map, what her character's like in chapter six.
+Use evidence from the text to support your answers, so your first mind map is going to contain what Floella is like in chapters one and chapter four, and your second mind map what her character's like in chapter six.

 You can use some of the ideas from this lesson too.